 (Image credit: Future / Colin Poole)

-Although underfloor heating is a big investment, it could save you thousands on your energy and heating bills in the long run.
+Although underfloor heating is a big, expensive investment, according to experts it could save you thousands on your energy and heating bills in the long run.

-‘Underfloor heating can be an incredibly efficient and cost-effective system for the home,’ explains James Lloyd, design and specification consultant at Wunda Group, ‘with minimal installation requirements and very little maintenance overall.’
+Energy and underfloor heating expert Lloyd says, ‘Underfloor heating can be an incredibly efficient and cost-effective system for the home, with minimal installation requirements and very little maintenance overall.’

-You might also want to consider the flooring itself.
-With carpet working as a great insulator, it is a great time to consider including it in your interior design, though note that it's not generally suitable to be matched with underfloor heating.
+When considering whether you need underfloor heating in the bathroom, or indeed anywhere around the home, you might also want to think about your flooring ideas in general.
+With carpet working as a great insulator, it's great to include in your interior designs, though note it's not generally suitable to be matched with underfloor heating.

 A heat pump on the exterior of a white house, some pillows in the grass in front of it